-Is alcohol bad for your skin?
+Is alcohol in skin care products bad for your skin?

 Skin care products with alcohol will cause dryness, right?
 Not necessarily.